-High alert: World scurries to contain new COVID variant
+UK plans new measures to combat omicron coronavirus variant

 Nearly two years on since the start of the pandemic that has claimed more than 5 million lives around the world, countries are on high alert.

-The 539 travelers who tested negative were allowed to return home or continue their journeys to other countries.
-Under government regulations, those who live in the Netherlands and are allowed to return home must self-isolate for at least five days.

-A German official also said Saturday that there’s a “very high probability” that the omicron variant has already arrived in the country.

 The variant’s swift spread among young people in South Africa has alarmed health professionals even though there was no immediate indication whether the variant causes more severe disease.
-In just two weeks, omicron has turned a period of low transmission in the country into one of rapid growth.

 A number of pharmaceutical firms, including AstraZeneca, Moderna, Novavax and Pfizer, said they have plans in place to adapt their vaccines in light of the emergence of omicron.
+Pfizer and its partner BioNTech said they expect to be able to tweak their vaccine in around 100 days.

 Professor Andrew Pollard, the director of the Oxford Vaccine Group which developed the AstraZeneca vaccine, expressed cautious optimism that existing vaccines could be effective at preventing serious disease from the omicron variant.